quaderno/quaderno-woocommerce/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.23.0 – March 17, 2020 =
+* New: Add new hook to skip invoices and credit notes
+* New: Use new Quaderno Transactions API

 = 1.22.5 – March 11, 2020 =
 * New: Support for WooCommerce 5.1